datapane/datapane/docs/docs/concepts/datapane-enterprise/authentication-and-sharing.md

 ## Access Tokens

-If you want to share a private report with an outside party - such as a client or contractor - you can use the link provided next to the **Share** button to generate a secure signed token.
+If you want to share a private report with an outside party—such as a client or contractor—you can use the link provided next to the **Share** button to generate a secure signed token.
 This link contains this token which allows anyone with the link to access the report, without signing up to Datapane.

 ![](../../img/concepts/authentication-and-sharing-1.png)

-This token also works across embeds, so you can [embed](/tutorials/datapane-cloud/embedding/#business-integrations) a private report into platforms such as Confluence or your own webpage.
-You can also use the [report notifications](/tutorials/datapane-cloud/report-notifications "mention") mechanism for this.&#x20;
+You can also use the [report notifications](/tutorials/datapane-enterprise/report-notifications "mention") mechanism for this.&#x20;

 !!! info